Nozbe/WatermelonDB/docs-master/Query.md

 )
 ```

-For LokiJS, remember that `record` is an unsanitized object and must not be mutated. `Q.unsafeLokiFilter` only works when using `LokiJSAdapter` with `useWebWorkers: false`
+For LokiJS, remember that `record` is an unsanitized object and must not be mutated. `Q.unsafeLokiFilter` only works when using `LokiJSAdapter` with `useWebWorkers: false`.
+There can only be one `Q.unsafeLokiFilter` clause per query.

 ### `null` behavior